SETTING OF MORE AND BETTER

 He goes crazy with the green stuff.
 A similar plot line was used in Helen Palmer’s A Fish Out Of Water, in which a boy overfeeds his goldfish and the goldfish grows ridiculously huge.
 With these stories it is hard to get them right.
 I don’t think Helen Palmer managed it (and neither did her husband, Dr Seuss, who started it but couldn’t finish).
 The problem with this plot line is, what does the writer do once the thing has reached its most massive size?
 The answer is often to rely on another instance of magic, which is very much like deus ex machina, and can end up not really meaning much unless you can do something extra with it.

 First the writer must make sure to create as much trouble and chaos as possible.
 Here the author uses images from the Bible.
 (The Deadly Plagues.)

-As you can see, the battle scene in this type of story comprises most of a picture book.
+As you can see, the big struggle scene in this type of story comprises most of a picture book.